mdhammad-tech/mdhammad-tech.github.io/README.md

 ---

-💡 Future Improvements
+💭 Future ideas

+- Add more sections (projects, skills, etc.)
-- Add dark/light theme toggle
+- Dark/light theme toggle
-- Add analytics tracking
-- Add dynamic content (API-based)
-- Convert to React / Next.js
+- Maybe convert this into React later

 ---

-⭐ If you like this project, consider giving it a star!
+If you like it, feel free to use it or modify it 👍